helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 ```

 ## Implementation Steps
 In app/api/main.py, implement a HELLO WORLD /hello-world endpoint.
-I have included a test for this in app/tests/test_users/test_delete_current_user.py.
-Make sure it passes.
+I have included a test for this in app/tests/test_hello.py. make sure that test passes.